Idle creep

 Idle creep, sometimes called idle speed or just creep is the default speed that a vehicle with an automatic transmission will move either forward or in reverse when the change lever is in D for drive or R for reverse and the foot is taken off the brake pedal but the accelerator pedal is not depressed.
 This behaviour is due to torque converter or clutch(es) being used in a vehicle.
 Creep can be faked in vehicles without those mechanisms such as transmission-less fully electric cars by automatically applying throttle when creep is needed.
 Manufacturers add fake creep to cars to make them feel more natural/traditional.
-Similar to how shift steps are added to a CVT (gear-less transmission) to simulate the feel of a geared transmission or fake pre-recorded exhaust sounds to make a car sound the way people expect.